-Do you ever wonder at the process of a selling a sofa?
+Do you ever wonder at the process of selling a sofa?
 The clearer it is in your mind, the easier it is to connect a customer with the product they need.
 A happy customer is more likely to return for future purchases and helps you build a good reputation.
-Let us demystify the entire process in these easy steps:
+Let us demystify the entire process in these easy steps.

 This step is also the most crucial part of the process because here you establish a relationship with your customer that leads them to trust you.
 They should be able to see you as trustworthy and dependable before they are able to trust your information and judgment.
 Be open, approachable and try to put your customers at ease.

 Gather as much information as you can about your customer's needs:

 - Do they need this sofa for a living room, family room, or office?

 - How much usage will it get?

 - What shape and size is the room?

 The most important skill throughout this process is the ability to listen and ask questions based on the information the customer provides.
 Do not make a push to narrow things down too quickly, as the customer might need some time to formulate their needs.